 Data protection means when we record and use personal information then we must be open about how the information is used and keep it secure.
-It applies to how we collect, use, shared, keep, delete and destroy personal information. s we use and decide how we use personal information, we have to ensure we comply with data protection legislation.
+It applies to how we collect, use, share, keep, delete and destroy personal information we use and decide how we use personal information, we have to ensure we comply with data protection legislation.

 This policy applies to all personal data held by or on our behalf.
-It includes manual/paper records and personal data that is electronically processed by computer systems or other means such as CCTV systems.
+It includes manual/paper records and personal data that is electronically processed by computer systems.